 Join us today as we explore paradigms and the humility to change ours when needed.

-Wednesday May 06, 2020
+May 6, 2020

-Wednesday May 06, 2020
+May 6, 2020

 I learned how to face chaos and find the tasty watermelon that comes when you face down mighty beasts thanks to my Uncle Milton.